hotdoy/grav-theme-hotdoy/README.md

 ![Theme screenshot](https://raw.githubusercontent.com/hotdoy/grav-theme-hotdoy/master/screenshot.jpg)

-The **Hotdoy** Theme is meant to be a starting point for projects using [Grav CMS](http://github.com/getgrav/grav).
+The **Hotdoy** Theme is meant to be my starting point for projects using [Grav CMS](http://github.com/getgrav/grav).
-It is in active developpement and probably not suited for production unless you dont mind thing changing all the times.
+It is in active developpement and probably not suited for production unless you dont mind things changing all the times.
 You can use this theme by simply downloading it but I recommend using the [skeleton](https://github.com/hotdoy/grav-skeleton-hotdoy) instead.
 If you use the skeleton, make sure to upgrade the theme and check if the demo content still display properly.

 A live demo is available at [hotdoy.ca](https://hotdoy.ca).
-I still have content to write but you get the idea.

-For the moment, here is a list of what I run..
-* Admin Panel
-* Admin Addon User Manager
-* Auto Date
-* Data Manager
-* DevTools
-* Email
-* Error
-* Form
-* Login
-* Problems
-* Quick Tray Links
-* Shortcode Core
-* Sitemap
+It is also my live testing ground so things can get a bit weird.

 # Installation
 Installing the Hotdoy theme can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

-The theme by itself is useful, but you may have an easier time getting up and running by installing a skeleton (not ready yet.
-Sorry).

 ## GPM Installation (Preferred)